What are assistive listening devices?

 At Resonance Audiology, we provide a wide variety of assistive listening devices ranging from telephones to FM Systems.

 Assistive Listening devices are becoming more and more common in all environments for people with hearing loss and also for those with normal hearing.
-They are devices that enhance the ability of the individual having a hard time understanding in many different listening situations ranging from telephone systems to looping systems that are found in many theatres and places of worship.
+They are devices that enhance the ability of the individual having a hard time understanding in many different listening situations ranging from telephone systems to looping systems that are found in many theaters and places of worship.

 What is a Hearing Loop System?